1. Securities - debt - capital markets.

 An amount of money provided as security for a guarantee.

-Article Address: https://marygk9999.com/pc/111.html
+Article Address: http://marygk9999.com/pc/111.html

 Article Source:Admin88